How to Make Kombucha – The Tea of Immortality

 19 June 2014 | 3 comments

 Kombucha tea seems to be the latest wellness craze – a fermented beverage that has long been taken as an elixir for longevity and good health.
 But all for good reason – it’s health benefits are numerous and it actually happens to taste quite delicious.
-But first, let me explain a little more about it for those who are new to ferments…
+Learn about kombucha, the benefits, and how to make it.

 What is Kombucha?

 Kombucha tea has actually been around for over 2,000 years, the first recorded use coming from China in 221BC during the Tsin Dynasty where it earnt the name ‘The Tea of Immortality.’
 It is a health tonic that is said to give you energy, improve digestion, boost the immune system, reduce high blood pressure, improve the skin and balance the acidity in your body.
 It is made by fermenting tea and sugar with a kombucha culture, which is commonly known as a Scoby.
 Now on to the next burning question…

 I first got the opportunity to see a Scoby up close and personal, during my Raw Chef’s Training in Bali a few years back.
 There we were, sitting cross legged in a circle inside the Yoga Shala, all eyes and ears as our teacher procured a giant glass jar out from a plastic bag, thrusting it into the centre of our group during the afternoon lecture.